strug-hub/reference-polish/README.md

 Post analysis
 ------

 A multiple sequence alignment (MSA) of the polished regions can be generated. [etc/parse_msa_gaps.py](etc/parse_msa_gaps.py) can be used to count the number of bp captured in a set of regions.
 Used for quantifying the length of large indels in all the samples.
+We used MAFFT and output in Clustal format as input to this script.
+`mafft --auto --clustalout --reorder all.fasta > msa.mafft`